dlstreamer/pipeline-server/samples/app_source_destination/README.md

 # App Source and Destination Sample

-VA Serving source and destination definitions support a type `application` which allows programmatic interaction with the vaserving library.
+VA Serving source and destination definitions support a type `application` which allows programmatic interaction with the pipeline-server library.

 ## Source
 The source will be given access to a queue instantiated by the application.
 The source must be aware of the frame type so it can be converted to a GStreamer object